anubister/prosody_ynh/README.md

 ⚠️ This is a fork (work in progress) of the official Prosody app to install on Yunohost 12 and aiming at providing the best XMPP support possible!

-⚠️⚠️ This branch/repository is not maintained anymore, please use https://github.com/YunoHost-Apps/prosody_ynh/tree/testing and soon https://github.com/YunoHost-Apps/prosody_ynh/ !
+⚠️⚠️ **This branch/repository is not maintained anymore**, please use https://github.com/YunoHost-Apps/prosody_ynh/ !

 🚀 Target is to provide at least:
   * A/V calls (https://github.com/YunoHost/issues/issues/1607)